Deeps18-crypto/Facebook-clone/README.md

 # FaceBook - Clone

-This project has exact functionaly of facebook.
+This project has exact functionaly and UI of facebook.

 The project contains story , sidebar , message and widgets tabs.